Brendonovich/swift-rs/README.md

 swift!(optional_string(return_nil: Bool) -> Option<SRString>)
 ```

-Null pointers are actually the reason why a function that returns an optional primitives cannot be represented in C.
+Null pointers are actually the reason why a function that returns an optional primitive cannot be represented in C.
 If this were to be supported, how could a `nil` be differentiated from a number?
 It can't!

 ## Complex types